Heart Valve Disease

 In the case of mitral regurgitation, MitraClip therapy is a transcatheter mitral valve repair procedure used to treat and reduce the symptoms of mitral regurgitation.
 This treatment option is best if you have significant symptomatic, degenerative mitral regurgitation and are not a candidate for surgery.

 Elderly patients with severe aortic stenosis are often too ill to undergo open cardiac surgery.
 Many of these patients may now be effectively treated with transcatheter aortic valve replacement (TAVR) .

 A Clinic Dedicated to Treating Valve Disease

-Heart valve disease specialists within the Valve Clinic at Houston Methodist DeBakey Heart & Vascular Center are nationally recognized experts in the diagnosis and treatment of complex valve disease.
-When you choose our Valve Clinic, you’ll receive focused, prompt care and centralized evaluation and treatment options — delivered by a comprehensive team with extensive expertise treating valve disease.
+Heart valve disease specialists within the Valve Clinic at Houston Methodist DeBakey Heart & Vascular Center are nationally recognized experts.
+When you choose our Valve Clinic, you receive focused, prompt care and centralized evaluation and treatment options — delivered by a comprehensive team with extensive expertise treating valve disease.